 You may have a blockage

-If all the above are ok then you may have a blockage in the pipes going from your pool skimmer to the pump.
-With the pump off you can try using a garden hose to push water back from the pump to try and unblock it (if that is the problem).
+If all the above are okay, you may have a blockage in the pipes going from your pool skimmer to the pump.
+With the pump off, you can try using a garden hose to push water back from the pump to try to unblock it (if that is the problem).

-If all else fails you may have a blockage in the skimmer line but not due to debris but instead to collapsed flexible pipes.
+If all else fails, you may have a blockage in the skimmer line not due to debris but instead to collapsed flexible pipes.
 Flexible pipes can degrade over time and then start to collapse inwards, particularly at any bends, reducing and eventually completely stopping the water from flowing.

 3. Is the skimmer weir door functioning?